 GOOGLE SHOPPING: Increased eCommerce ROAS by 73%

-After careful analysis and client consultation, TRIBBUTE formed a strategy for implementation and growth with the Google Shopping campaigns to drive revenue production and increase ROAS without any significant changes to the Google Shopping feed.
+After careful analysis and client consultation, TRIBBUTE formed a strategy for implementation and growth with the Google Shopping campaigns to drive revenue production and increase ROAS without significant changes to the Google Shopping feed.

-The required baseline for ROAS performance from the client had increased, along with a declining volume of traffic in search campaigns that traditionally produced much of the campaign value for the client.
+The required baseline for ROAS performance from the client had increased, along with a declining traffic volume in search campaigns that traditionally produced much of the campaign value for the client.
 Google Shopping traffic volume had remained flat and did not present an immediate opportunity for growth in revenue or ROAS.

 How Tribbute Helped

-Our analysis led to a new hypothesis that by applying some custom rules around how and when Google bidding strategies were used, performance would improve and stabilize across all markets and segments.
-The experiment results did not disprove the hypotheses and the new process was launched account-wide after sufficient testing was completed.
+Our analysis led to a new hypothesis that by applying custom rules around how and when Google bidding strategies were used, performance would improve and stabilize across all markets and segments.
+The experiment results did not disprove the hypotheses, and the new process was launched account-wide after sufficient testing was completed.